Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Explicit Generative AI Usage

 If Artificial Intelligence was used to generate code, this must be described.
 This explanation can come in the form of comments that surround the block of code in question.
 If generative AI was used throughout a project, a single explanation may be provided in a single location that is easy to find.
-The explanation must include the official name of the generative AI tool, the version that was used, who created the AI, and a url if avaliable.
+The explanation must include the official name of the generative AI tool, the version that was used, who created the AI, and a website url if available.

 If project authors wish to forbid the usage of AI Code Generator in a project, this must be explicitly stated in a location that is easy to see.